What Is Security Automation? A Complete Guide

 DevOps Security Automation

-Integrating security automation into the DevOps pipeline ensures that security checks are performed at every development lifecycle stage.
+Integrating security automation into the DevOps pipeline ensures that security checks are performed at every development life cycle stage.
 This includes automated code scans, vulnerability assessments, and compliance checks, allowing teams to address security issues early in development.

 Benefits Description